Electronics industry in the Socialist Republic of Romania: After 1990

 I.P.R.S. remained in government hands until 2003.
 After a factory upgrade in 1992 a steady decline set in.
-The number of employees dropped to 5000 in 1991 and 2000 at the end of the 1990s.
-Amid allegations of corruption the plant was sold in 2003 to Syrian businessman Omar Hayssam (who was in 2013 sentenced to a 20-year prison term for organizing the kidnapping of three Romanian journalists in Baghdad).
+The number of employees dropped to 5,000 in 1991 and 2,000 at the end of the 1990s.
+Amid allegations of corruption, the plant was sold, in 2003, to Syrian businessman Omar Hayssam (who was, in 2013, sentenced to a 20-year prison term for organizing the kidnapping of three Romanian journalists in Baghdad).
 By 2008, I.P.R.S. was declared bankrupt.
 The equipment had been stolen or sold for scrap at that point.

-ICCE was first split into four sections but largely re-united in 1996 as the Institute for Microtechnology (Institut de Microtehnologii or IMT).
-While IMT still exists in 2020, it has lost its own commercial manufacturing capabilities as well as its industry partners I.P.R.S. and Microelectronica.
+ICCE was first split into four sections, but largely re-united, in 1996, as the Institute for Microtechnology (Institut de Microtehnologii or IMT).
+While IMT still existed in 2020, it has lost its commercial manufacturing capabilities as well as its industry partners I.P.R.S. and Microelectronica.

-Microelectronica ceased commercial operation in 1997 and many of its specialists transferred to IMT.
+Microelectronica ceased commercial operation in 1997, and many of its specialists transferred to IMT.
 As of 2020, Microelectronica still exists as a "technology showcase", albeit without any products and few employees.

 Semiconductor designation

-Unlike the Soviet integrated circuit designation or the East German semiconductor designation, the Romanian government did not set standards for the labelling of semiconductors.
+Unlike the Soviet integrated circuit designation or the East German semiconductor designation, the Romanian government did not set standards for the labeling of semiconductors.
 Devices licensed from Western manufacturers were often named according to the Pro Electron standard.
 Microelectronica assigned integrated circuit designations according to the underlying technology: MMP for PMOS (e.g. MMP106), MMN for NMOS (e.g. MMN8080), and MMC for CMOS (e.g. MMC4001).